prashantsingh2408/browser-agent-extension/README.md

-# Hybrid Agent Chrome Extension
+# Hybrid Agent - Chrome Extension & Web App

-A powerful Chrome extension featuring an intelligent hybrid AI agent that combines Chrome's built-in AI with smart fallback systems for unmatched reliability and performance.
+A powerful AI assistant available as **both** a Chrome Extension and Web App, featuring an intelligent hybrid AI agent that combines Chrome's built-in AI with smart fallback systems for unmatched reliability and performance.

+## 🌟 Two Ways to Use

+### 🔧 Chrome Extension (Recommended for Power Users)
+- Install in Chrome
+- Access via side panel
+- Full Chrome API integration
+- Unlimited storage

+### 🌐 Web App (Universal Access)
+- Open `index.html` in any browser
+- No installation needed
+- Works on mobile
+- Share with anyone

+**Same code, same features, zero duplication!** ✅

 ## 🌟 Key Features